Tamim Iqbal: ODI captaincy (2020–2023)

 On 8 March 2020, Tamim was named the ODI captain of Bangladesh after Mashrafe Mortaza stepped down as ODI captain post Zimbabwe series in March 2020.

 Since he took full time ODI captaincy, Bangladesh played their first ODI series against Windies in January 2021.
 Bangladesh went on to win the series by 3–0, while scoring 158 runs in three matches, he was the most run scorer in the series.

 In May 2021, Sri Lanka toured Bangladesh for 3-match ODI series.
 Bangladesh won the first two matches and lost the third match and eventually won the ODI series by 2–1.
 It was Bangladesh's first bilateral series win against Sri Lanka.

 On August 3, 2023, Tamim stepped down from the captaincy because of complications arising from a persistent back injury.
 He has been ruled out of the 2023 Asia Cup but hopes to be fit before the three-month tour by New Zealand commencing September 21st.
 His successor has yet to be announced.
 Tamim led Bangladesh in 37 ODI matches, of which the Tigers won 21, lost 14 and 2 were no results.

+As a cricket administrator

+On 7 April 2026, he was appointed as the ad-hoc committee president of the Bangladesh Cricket Board.
+In June 2026, he won the election and was elected as the President of the Board.